Don't see your question here? Feel free to write us at email@example.com.

-Our current version of the Ubi supports English only.
-We plan on making other languages supported as Android is updated to support non-English voice input.
+The current version of the Ubi only supports English.
+We plan on making other languages available in the future.

-While we're not planning on shipping Ubi with this functionality, the capability to connect to other Android or wifi devices is built in to the Ubi.
+While we're not planning on shipping Ubi with this functionality, the capability of connecting to other Internet connected devices through custom commands is built into the Ubi.

 We love IFTTT.
 We're hoping to include the Ubi in the IFTTT recipes.
 Barring that, we're developing a web portal that will have similar plugs and an API for connected to other software.

 You won't need any contracts to access the Ubi Portal or change settings.
 You may need a service contract for Internet access (required to use the Ubi) and possibly for Voice Over IP (VoIP) calls from the Ubi.

 Since something that's always listening can evoke a lot of privacy concerns, we're making sure that we provide a lot of choice to enable or disable different features on the Ubi.

 Ubi uses voice search in a similar manner to how Android devices and iPhones use voice search and the data that is sent to these services is encrypted.

 Also, the Ubi doesn't eavesdrop.
 Instead, it's always listening for its wake up word.
 Only once the wake up word is spoken does it send whatever's spoken afterwards to speech recognition engines.